demboc/popgenart/README.md

 # popgenART Snakemake Workflow
-### If you prefer to run the wrapper with snakemake, you may follow the instructions below:
+### If you prefer to run the wrapper with Snakemake, you may follow the instructions below:

 ---